Manuel Estiarte: Other Sporting Endeavors

 During the 2000 Sydney Olympics, Estiarte was chosen by his fellow athletes in the Olympic Village to represent them in the Commission of Active Athletes.
-He was also a member of the International Olympics Committee from 2000 to 2006.
-From July 2008 until June 2012, he was involved in external relations at FC Barcelona.
+He was also a member of the International Olympic Committee from 2000 to 2006.
+From July 2008 until June 2012, he was involved in external relations at Barcelona.

-He was also Pep Guardiola's personal assistant at Bayern Munich from 2013 to 2016, and holds the same position with Guardiola at Manchester City FC.
+He was also Pep Guardiola's personal assistant at Bayern Munich from 2013 to 2016, and holds the same position with Guardiola at Manchester City.
 Estiarte's official title at the Premier League club is Head of Player Support and Protocol.

 Personal life

 Estiarte was one of three born to parents in Manresa, Spain, with a brother named Albert and a sister named Rosa.
 All three siblings were involved in high-profile athletics.
 Rosa Estiarte committed suicide in 1985 by jumping out of a window in their fourth-floor family home, which Manel witnessed.
 Manel is married and has two children, including a daughter named Rebecca.

 In 2009, Estiarte released his autobiography, entitled All My Siblings, in which he recounts his personal and professional life, including the death of his sister Rosa.